Hide sensitive data

 </Redaction >

-During the transaction processing, for each traffic monitoring stream, a chain of redactors is created for redacting the received and sent data.
-Each redactor removes any sensitive data that it finds and passes the data for the next redactor for processing.
-The redacted content is then written to the traffic monitoring database.
+The redaction groups fragments can be loaded from different files, but the order in which configuration files are loaded and the order in which groups are declared within a single file matter.
+During a transaction processing, for each traffic monitoring stream, a chain of redactors is created for redacting data which is received and sent.
+Each redactor removes any sensitive data that it finds, then passes the data for the next redactor for processing.
+Based on product configuration, the redacted content is written to traffic monitoring database or to product traces.

 <JSONRedactor>